DataMigrators/datamigrators.github.io/src/pages/policies/risk_management_policy.md

 ### A commitment to training and knowledge development in the area of risk management ###

-Data Migrators is committed to ensuring that all staff, particularly those with management, advisory and decision making responsibilities, obtain a sound understanding of the principles of risk management and the requisite skills to implement risk management effectively.
+Data Migrators is committed to ensuring that all staff, particularly those with management, advisory, and decision making responsibilities, obtain a sound understanding of the principles of risk management and the requisite skills to implement risk management effectively.